Sermons

 7 June 2020

 I love Christmas – I love Advent – I love Lent – I love Easter, Ascension and Pentecost.
 They are high points of celebration in our church.
-But for some reason, Trinity Sunday is the Sunday that I just love to celebrate.
-I’m not quite sure what it is but I guess it’s because Trinity… Read more
+But for some… Read more

 Year A – Pentecost – Life through the Holy Spirit